- Antitrust & Global Competition

 TAMCO Steel, et al. v.
 Dynegy, et al.

-Antitrust litigation on behalf of eleven public entities and others for the reporting of false information by non-core natural gas retailers to published price indices to manipulate the natural gas market during the California energy crisis.
+Antitrust litigation on behalf of eleven public entities and others who filed individual actions statewide that were coordinated in San Diego County Superior Court with related class actions.
+The complaints alleged that non-core natural gas retailers manipulated the market by reporting false pricing to published price indices to fix prices in the natural gas market during the California energy crisis.
 The case was venued in San Diego Superior Court before Judge Ronald S. Prager.
-The last settlements were done in 2009 and overall settlement totaled approximately $124 Million.
+The last settlements were done in 2009 and overall settlements totaled approximately $124 Million.

 City and County of San Francisco v.
 Cobra Solutions, Inc., et al.